FredHutch/cbioportal-data-formatting/01_file_formats/cancer_type/Readme.md

 ## Cancer Type

-If the type_of_cancer that you have specified in your meta_study.txt file does not exist in the database of cBioportal database (<enter URL>) then you are required to provide two files describing the cancer type from which the your data is being generated.
+If the type_of_cancer that you have specified in your meta_study.txt file does not exist in the cBioportal [database] (https://github.com/FredHutch/tg-cbioportal-data/resources/type_of_cancer.txt) then you are required to provide two files describing the cancer type from which the your data is being generated.

 | Filename (suggested)    | Filetype    | Requirement
 |-------------|-------------|-------------